The Prepared Bystanders

 Who Are Active Bystanders?

-Active Bystanders are people who already know, through previous actions or just by how they respond to emergencies, that if they came across a road incident, they would want to pull over and see how they can help.
+Active Bystanders are people who already know, through previous actions or just by how they respond to emergencies, that if they came across a road crash, they would want to pull over and see how they can help.
 They may not know what to do exactly, but they believe doing something is better than nothing.

 Who Are The Prepared Bystanders?